 2. What is a VAT Invoice?

 A VAT invoice contains certain information legally required by VAT registered businesses.
-As well as the usual invoice information such as customer address, the amount payable and bank details, additional VAT information needs to appear:
+This is in addition to the usual invoice information such as customer address, the amount payable and bank details, additional VAT information needs to appear:

 - VAT rate being used;